shanshanwangcsc/blog_post_multimodal_LLMs/README.md

 These limitations have motivated the development of Multimodal Large Language Models (MLLMs).

 ### Multimodal Large Language Models
-Multimodal Large Language Models extend traditional LLMs by incorporating additional input, such as images, audio, video or other type of data, beyond text.
+Multimodal Large Language Models extend traditional LLMs by incorporating additional input, such as images, audio, video or other types of data, beyond text.
 The model processes these inputs and produces outputs typically in textual form, although some advanced systems can also generate images, audio, or videos.

-Compared with text-only LLMs, multimodal models introduce several additional components: vision encoders for processing images, or audio encoders for speech and sound.
-Modality projection layers that align different modalities into a shared embedding space.
-Cross-modal reasoning mechanisms that enable information fusion across modalities.
-As a result, MLLMs generally require larger datasets, more complex training pipelines, significantly higher computational resources, efficient distributed training strategies for large-scale training.
-Several multimodal models have become widely adopted in both academia and industry such as Qwen-VL series, LLaVA , InternVL and etc.
+Compared with text-only LLMs, multimodal models introduce several additional components: vision encoders for processing images; or audio encoders for speech and sound; modality projection layers that align different modalities into a shared embedding space; and cross-modal reasoning mechanisms that enable information fusion across modalities.
+As a result, MLLMs generally require larger datasets, more complex training pipelines, significantly higher computational resources, and efficient distributed training strategies for large-scale training.
+Several multimodal models have become widely adopted in both academia and industry such as Qwen-VL series, LLaVA, InternVL etc. In this blog, the experiments are carried out using the simpler version of MLLMs: Visual Language Models.

 ### Purpose of This Blog
 Training modern multimodal models is computationally expensive, especially when scaling across multiple compute nodes.
 Understanding scaling performance is critical for maximizing the utilization of large supercomputing systems.
-In this blog, we investigate the scaling performance of several popular multimodal models on the LUMI supercomputer.
+In this blog, we investigate the scaling performance of several popular VLMs on the LUMI supercomputer.
 We evaluate different distributed training frameworks and analyze scaling behavior across varying cluster sizes.
 The results presented here should be viewed as practical observations and rough performance estimates rather than exhaustive benchmarking studies.
 ## Data

-In our experiments, we focus on a synthetic image–text dataset generated following the methodology described in the repository available at [here](https://github.com/shanshanwangcsc/synth-data-bench-training/blob/main/README_LUMI.md).

-Using this workflow, we generated a total of 1 million image–text training samples.
-The synthetic dataset provides a controlled environment for benchmarking training throughput and scaling efficiency while avoiding the variability often present in real-world multimodal datasets.
+In this experiment, we focus on a synthetic image–text dataset generated following the methodology described in the repository available [here](https://github.com/shanshanwangcsc/synth-data-bench-training/blob/main/README_LUMI.md).
+Using this scheme, we generated a total of 1 million image–text training samples.

 ### Data Format and Data Loader

 Efficient data storage and loading are critical for large-scale multimodal training.
 As the number of GPUs increases, the data pipeline can easily become a bottleneck if storage access and preprocessing are not carefully optimized.

-For our experiments, the synthetic image–text dataset is stored in the WebDataset format.
+For this experiment, the synthetic image–text dataset is stored in the *WebDataset* format.
 WebDataset packages samples into multiple tar shards, where each sample consists of an image file and its corresponding metadata stored as a JSON file.
 This format is widely used for large-scale foundation model training because it enables efficient sequential I/O and minimizes filesystem metadata overhead.

 The dataset structure is organized as follows:
 ```